andrewjrubi/CaseStudy/README.md

 * What have been the major trends and innovations of this domain over the last 5-10 years?

 Plastic Based Micro-Loans
 Vestre and Empower are planning to run a pilot for micro loans secured by plastic waste collection.
 The pilot project will take place in Laos in cooperation with Aay’s Village, an NGO that is already running an Empower collection point in the jungle village with pretty amazing results.
-Cleaning up more than 50 000 bottles in two months!
+Cleaning up more than 50,000 bottles in two months.

 During the new pilot, plastic will be collected and delivered to the collection point and the plastic collectors who register their deposit in the Empower App will build up a revenue track record and credit score.
 This score together with the digital tokens that they earn in return for the collected plastic will enable local entrepreneurs to get access to micro loans, that are repayable in plastic waste.